 From a pherological point of view, the following goals for mankind are to be striven for:

-* The biodiversity, i.e. the biological diversity of the world, must be preserved.
-Sufficiently large, natural landscapes are required for this.
+* The species richness, i.e. the biological diversity of the world, must be preserved.
+This requires sufficiently large, natural landscapes.

 * The earth's resources are to be conserved and secured for the future. the non-renewable Energy sources - above all crude oil and natural gas - should be conserved as much as possible and replaced with renewable energy (e.g. solar energy) as soon as possible.
 Even those non-renewable raw materials whose stocks are sufficient for a longer period of time (e.g. coal, ores) are to be used sparingly.